Updated

 What the Right to Repair Directive requires

-The directive entered into force on 30 July 2024.
+The directive took effect on 30 July 2024.
 Member states have to transpose it into national rules and apply it from 31 July 2026.
 The rules apply to a wide range of consumer products, including household appliances, electronics, mobile phones, cordless phones and slate tablets.
 The list of consumer products within scope will be expanded on an annual basis.
 Key provisions include:

 • Obligation to repair – manufacturers must offer a repair if a defect occurs or becomes apparent after the statutory warranty period has expired, unless a repair is impossible.
 This will apply for some products placed on the market before July 2026 (where those products are subject to other product-specific EU legislation requiring repairs when they are first placed on the market).

-• Warranty terms cannot obstruct repairs – manufacturers will be prohibited from using contractual clauses, hardware or software techniques that obstruct the repair of the product unless justified by legitimate and objective factors.
+• Warranty terms cannot hinder repairs – manufacturers will be prohibited from using contractual clauses or hardware or software techniques that obstruct the repair of the product, unless justified by legitimate and objective factors.

-• Extension of warranty if choose to repair – provides consumers with an extra year of the statutory warranty if they choose to repair the product instead of replacing it.
+• Extension of warranty if chosen to repair – provides consumers with an extra year of the statutory warranty if they choose to repair the product instead of replacing it.

 • Repairability Scores – Products must carry ‘repairability’ ratings to help consumers make informed choices.